post_apocalypse_story/na-Telescope.html

 anyone for that matter...</span><br />

 <span class="quote speech">Aww, what a let-down.
-Might still find
+Still gonna look for

 pictures there...
 Didn&apos;t you say you also need a telescope?</span>